ishanaudichya/Leetcode-Dsa/README.md

 # Leetcode-Dsa
-Github repo for all the leetcode ques that i solved.
+Github repo for all the leetcode questions that i solved.

 # Two Pointers